 - Share your strategy.
 When uncertainty is in the air, sometimes the best way to address it is to provide a plan for the future.
 Try emphasizing what is currently going well for the company, what the short- and long-term plan is, and praising standout performers who are helping drive business to help raise morale.

 How should managers handle communication in times of crisis?

-Managing employees during a crisis can be challenging.
-To strike the fine balance needed between pushing productivity and supporting employees, the first step is to communicate.
+Managing people during a crisis can be challenging.
+To strike the fine balance between pushing productivity and supporting your team, the first step is to communicate.